PD5DJ/MiniBook/README.md

 MiniBook stands out as a truly portable logbook, and packed with everything you need to log, edit, and convert with ease.

+---

+This is my first serious Python project, developed with the help of ChatGPT.
+If anyone is interested in contributing to the project, you're very welcome to join!

 ![Basic Log Window](images/minibook.png)

 # MiniBook Logbook Application Manual